DigitalExpart/PAKtIQ/TEST_BACKEND.md

 ## 📸 Evidence of Success

 Take screenshots of:
-1. Supabase Table Editor showing your pakt
+1. Supabase Table Editor showing your Resolve
-2. App dashboard with pakts
+2. App dashboard with Resolves
 3. Browser console showing no errors

 Share if you want to verify everything is working correctly!